Chookees/FunctionsLibrary/README.md

 # Functions Library
-This is a Functions Library written in C# .NetCore 2.0
+This is a Functions Library/Wrapper written in C# .NetCore 2.0

 # How to use